Image-based Geo-localization for Robotics: Are Black-box Vision-Language Models there yet?: Results and Discussions

-The accuracy results from Table \ref{tab:tab2} and Fig. \ref{fig:fig6} highlight the significant influence of environmental variations on the performance of VLMs in the geo-localization task.
-Across the datasets, model performance tends to decline under darker conditions compared to well-lit, morning images.
-This pattern is especially evident in non-public datasets like CSN and LZR, where morning settings almost consistently outperform dusk or noon conditions.
-These findings show the importance of accounting for environmental conditions during geo-localization, a factor often overlooked in previous research.
+The accuracy results in Table \ref{tab:tab2} show the strong influence of environmental conditions on VLM geo-localization.
+Across datasets, models generally perform worse in darker conditions than in well-lit ones.
+This trend is most pronounced in the non-public CSN and LZR datasets, where morning settings often outperform dusk or noon by up to 50\%.
+These findings underscore the importance of accounting for environmental conditions, a factor often overlooked in prior work.
+In contrast, the Tokyo 24/7 dataset shows stable performance across daytime, sunset, and nighttime, with differences typically within 3–4\%.
+This is likely because images in Tokyo 24/7 dataset contains many textual cues (e.g., street signs, shop names, billboards) that remain legible regardless of time-of-day, providing strong semantic information that reduces environmental impact.

-The consistency results from Fig. \ref{fig:fig7} reveal interesting dynamics across models and datasets.
-GPT-4v demonstrates strong consistency across all datasets, though a notable decline is observed for LZR compared to Tokyo 24/7 and CSN.
-This is likely due to LZR’s drastic transitions from bright daytime to dark dusk, which pose greater challenges for the model.
-In contrast, CSN exhibits milder lighting shifts, from bright daytime to noon, resulting in slightly better consistency.
-The disparity in model consistency between public and non-public datasets further reinforces the idea of training data contamination.
-Interestingly, the consistency of both GPT-4v and IDEFICS-80b-Instruct stabilizes at larger thresholds (e.g., beyond 100 km), suggesting that while environmental conditions hinder fine-grained localization, broader regional predictions remain relatively unaffected.
-This indicates that VLMs can reliably localize at city or country scales despite environmental variations.
-On the other hand, LLaVA-13b consistently struggles across all datasets in terms of both accuracy and consistency, highlighting its poor performance due to its significantly smaller size compared to the other two models.
+The consistency results in Table \ref{tab:tab3} reveal further patterns across models and datasets.
+GPT-4v is highly consistent across datasets but experiences a notable decline on LZR, likely due to its severe lighting transitions from bright daytime to dark dusk.
+CSN’s milder shifts (daytime to noon) lead to better consistency.
+The disparity in model consistency between public and non-public datasets supports the possibility of training data contamination.
+Interestingly, the consistency of both GPT-4v and IDEFICS-80b-Instruct stabilizes at broader thresholds (e.g., beyond 100 km), suggesting that environmental conditions mainly affect fine-grained localization, while city- or country-scale predictions remain stable.
+LLaVA-13b consistently struggles across all datasets in terms of both accuracy and consistency, highlighting its poor performance due to its significantly smaller size compared to the other two models.